OUR SERVICES

 - Reasonably affordable

-- Designed to help patients who suffer from sleep apnea or/and sleep more soundly and continuously through the night (snoring)
+- Our personalized sleep apnea devices are designed to help patients with sleep apnea to sleep more soundly and continuously through the night

 - Also help reduce snoring by treating obstructive sleep apnea (a condition characterized by the patient’s airway being blocked due to collapse, a large tongue that falls back into the throat during sleep, or other causes)

-- Typically made of plastic or acrylic and worn over the teeth like any other orthodontic appliance
+- Typically made of plastic or acrylic and worn over the teeth like a mouth guard or orthodontic dental appliance

 - The preferred method of removing cusps of teeth that are situated too low or too high, which can inhibit proper jaw closure